johnmpost/fununit/README.md

 - framework-agnostic
   - fununit is not coupled with any particular testing framework
   - rather, it has adapters to translate fununit tests into any other format
-  - currently, there is an adapter for the built-in `unittest` module, which works great with fununit
+  - currently, there is an adapter for the built-in `unittest` module, which works great for fununit
   - if you have specific requirements, feel free to write you own custom adapter

+## How to use

 fununit is a library to test pure functions.
 Take a look at `example.py` to see fununit being used.
 Because the API is very flexible, you can extend and build its simple functions into a custom flow if you want.
 But, here is the standard approach to writing tests with fununit: